Non-orientable slice surfaces and inscribed rectangles: Non-orientable --genus for torus knots in

+At this point, we further assume that $M$ is smooth, hence $Z$ is smooth.
 Gluing $-Z$ and the negative definite plumbing $P$ whose boundary is $L(p,p-2)$, we obtain a smooth, negative definite $4$--manifold $X$.
-In particular, the intersection form embeds with co-rank $1$ in a diagonal lattice, by Donaldson's diagonalization theorem~\cite{Donaldson}.
+In particular, the intersection form of $P$ embeds with co-rank $1$ in a diagonal lattice, by Donaldson's diagonalisation theorem~\cite{Donaldson}.